What Is Mental Stimulation For Dogs? 10 Easy Ways To Provide It

 10 Easy Ways To Stimulate Your Dog’s Mind

-1. Change Up Your Walking Route
+1. Change Up Walking Routes

 2. Let Your Dog Sniff On Walks

-3. Teach Your Dog Some New Tricks
+3. Teach New Tricks

 4. Play Hide And Seek